John Craven OBE

 John co-hosted Britain's Heritage Heroes, a 15-part series for BBC2, which put Britain's past very much in the present and explored how parts of the UK's heritage are at risk of disappearing forever.
 The series was based on seven main aspects of Britain's heritage that are under threat including landscape, wildlife/nature, architecture, crafts/artisans, food, travel and monuments — and celebrated the individuals who work tirelessly to save it.

 John is also the host of Beat The Brain, a quiz series for BBC2 in which a team of four contestants must navigate a selection of tricky puzzles, fiendish logic problems and prickly posers in an effort to win a cash prize.
+He has also appeared as a contestant on ITV's The Chase: Celebrity Special and BBC1's Pointless Celebrities.

 Born in Leeds, John started his journalistic career on local newspapers and joined the BBC as a news writer in Newcastle upon Tyne, later moving to Bristol as a reporter with regional television.
 In 1971 he made his debut as a network television presenter on the current affairs programme Search.